codeigniterpower/codeigniter-applicants/docs/README.md

 Is a model–view–controller (MVC) application, providing default structures for a database, a web service, and web pages templates.

-Data is made using ORM model approach, but you can find a minimal Workbench desing [applicantsdb.mwb](applicantsdb.mwb)

 ![](applicantsview.png)

 ## Getting started